github/roadmap/README.md

 ## Disclaimer

-Any statement in this repo that is not purely historical is considered a forward-looking statement.
+Any statement in this repository that is not purely historical is considered a forward-looking statement.
-Forward looking statements included in the presentation are based on information available to GitHub as of the date hereof, and GitHub assumes no obligation to update any forward-looking statements.
+Forward looking statements included in this repository are based on information available to GitHub as of the date hereof, and GitHub assumes no obligation to update any forward-looking statements.
 The forward looking product